-Figure 7: Weighing Subgroups Differently in Constrained Optimization
+Figure 7: Weighting Subgroups Differently in Constrained Optimization c.
+Smartphone vs. Non-Smartphone

-Notes: The uniform randomization data for weeks 1,2 and 3 of the experiment are used for these off-policy evaluations.
+Notes: The uniform randomization data for weeks 1, 2 and 3 of the experiment are used for these off-policy evaluations.
 Panel (a) shows the scenarios where the bandwidth is kept constant at 10,000 farmers, and we vary the weights across the three scenarios between male and female farmers.
-The value of targeted policy is denoted where we attach weights for subgroups is $V(\pi, w, .) = \sum_g w(g) E{X \sim F_g} E(Y(\pi(X)))$ as defined in Section 6.4.
+The value of targeted policy is denoted where we attach weights for subgroups is $V(\pi, w, .) = \sum_g w(g) E{X \sim F_g} E(Y(\pi(X)))$ as defined in Section 7.4.
 Panel (b) shows an expansion in bandwidth from 9,000 to 20,000 but attaches a higher weight to females than males.
 Finally, Panel (c) shows gains as we expand the bandwidth but put higher weight on non-smartphone users.